pyedie/discord_webhooks_poster/README.md

 Want to contribute?
 Great!

-You can submit a feature with [GitHub](https://github.com/) or with Discord : Maeve ♡#0666

-And if you want, you can fork this repository, do your modifications and submit a pull request.
+You can submit a feature with [GitHub](https://github.com/) or with Discord : Impératrice Maeve#0666 And if you want, you can fork this repository, do your modifications and submit a pull request.

 License